Calling For Better Ties With West, Iran Reformist Wins Presidency - UrduPoint

 The ballot came with some Iranians having lost faith in the system, according to analysts.

-Political expert Ali Vaez, from the International Crisis Group think-tank, said that, despite his victory, Pezeshkian will face challenges in implementing his platform.
+Political expert Ali Vaez, from the International Crisis Group think-tank, said on X that Pezeshkian will face challenges in implementing his platform because of "continued conservative dominance of other state institutions & limits of presidential authority".

-The "continued conservative dominance of other state institutions & limits of presidential authority mean Pezeshkian will face an uphill battle in securing the greater social and cultural rights at home and diplomatic engagement abroad emphasised during his campaign," Vaez said on X.

-He has called for "constructive relations" with Western countries to revive the 2015 nuclear deal between Iran and global powers in order to "get Iran out of its isolation".

-The United States unilaterally withdrew from the accord in 2018, reimposing sanctions and leading Iran to gradually reduce commitment to its terms.
-The deal aimed to curb nuclear activity which Tehran has maintained is for peaceful purposes.

 Jalili, 58, an Iranian nuclear negotiator until 2013, is known for his uncompromising anti-West stance.
-He is currently one of Khamenei's representatives in the Supreme National Security Council, Iran's top security body.

-State Department spokesman Vedant Patel said there was no expectation the vote would "lead to a fundamental change in Iran's direction or lead the Iranian regime to offer more respect for human rights and more dignity for its citizens."

-Russian President Vladimir Putin, however, on Saturday congratulated Pezeshkian and expressed hope for strengthened ties, the Kremlin said.
+After his defeat he urged his supporters to help Pezeshkian in his new role.

-Iran's main reformist coalition supported Pezeshkian, with endorsements by former presidents Mohammad Khatami and Hassan Rouhani, a moderate who was in office until Raisi's victory in 2021.
+Hassan Rouhani, a moderate in office until Raisi's victory in 2021, congratulated Pezeshkian on his win.

+Rouhani said voters had shown "they want a serious change in the state of governance in the country."
+They had voted "for constructive interaction with the world" and for revival of the nuclear deal, he added.

 Pezeshkian vowed to ease long-standing internet restrictions and to "fully" oppose police patrols enforcing the mandatory headscarf for women, a high-profile issue since the death in police custody in 2022 of Mahsa Amini.